House of Commons photo

 Mr. Speaker, there is another fan of Phoebe Gilman's book, Something from Nothing.

 Regarding the two meetings.
 I attended one of the meetings on January 17 with Mr. Fram, and it involved a not-for-profit organization called CAST, or Collaboration for Atlantic Salmon Tomorrow.
 The other meeting involving my acting chief of staff, Mr. Fram, was on January 20.
-It was a high level meeting on shipbuilding.
+It was a high-level meeting on shipbuilding.
 I asked him to attend on my behalf because I was in meetings in Quebec City.

-Marine Transportation February 25th, 2016
+Canadian Coast Guard February 25th, 2016

 Mr. Speaker, as I have said many times, the Canadian Coast Guard has modernized its Marine Communications and Traffic Services centre with 21st century technology.
 We are moving forward with that plan, the equipment is working, and the committee members will do their work, and I am sure they will come to the same conclusions that we have, that the system is working and the coverage is exactly the same as it was before.